 Oil prices dipped on Friday while base metals were mixed as commodity markets paused following a strong rally in the previous session prompted by news that the US economy had escaped recession in the third quarter.

 After rising by more than $2 on Thursday, Nymex December West Texas Intermediate retreated 43 cents to $79.44 a barrel, while ICE December Brent lost 52 cents at $77.52 a barrel.

 Crude oil’s extremely high correlation with movements in the US dollar and stock market is continuing to trouble analysts who argue that oil market trading is not currently based on supply and demand fundamentals.

-Or, blame the shortcomings of policy.
+Or, blame policy.

 The US and China might be making nice this week, with several trade disputes being resolved at a meeting in Hangzhou – which included a promise by China to drop the ‘local content’ requirement on wind farm tenders.
 Meanwhile a big wind project in Texas announced yesterday will use turbines supplied by a Chinese company, A-Power Energy.